DrakeMorrison/TECC-Quiz/README.md

 ### Inspiration for this project and more info:
 [Tactical Emergency Casualty Care](https://www.naemt.org/education/tecc)

 #### This information is for entertainment uses only.
 I am not responsible for any injuries or death that may occur when following the information within this application.
-If you wish to know more, I suggest you see if your local Law Enforcement holds classes on these subjects.
+If you wish to know more, I suggest you see if your local Law Enforcement and Firefighters holds classes on these subjects.
 I simply want to help people think through what they would do in an extreme situation beforehand so that they are better prepared and maybe increase their chances of surviving.